sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ## Testing the workflow's logic

-* If you have a doubt, do not hesitate to test your workflow logic with a **dry-run** (the `-n` flag): `snakemake --cores 1 -n <target>`.
-Snakemake will then display all the jobs required to generate the target.
+* If you have a doubt, do not hesitate to test your workflow logic with a **dry-run** (the `-n/--dry-run/--dryrun` parameter): `snakemake -c 1 -n <target>`.
+Snakemake will then display all the jobs required to generate the target as well as a **reason** field explaining why each job is required
-* To obtain additional information on why a specific job is necessary, run Snakemake with the `-r` flag (which can -and usually is- combined with `-n`): `snakemake --cores 1 -n -r <target>`.
-For each job, Snakemake will print a **reason** field explaining why the job is required.
+* To visualise the exact commands executed by each job (with the placeholders and wildcards replaced by their values), run snakemake with the `-p/--printshellcmds` parameter: `snakemake -c 1 -p <target>`
-* To visualise the exact command executed by each job (with the placeholders and wildcards replaced by their values), run snakemake with the `-p` flag: `snakemake --cores 1 -n -r -p <target>`.
+* These two parameters are often used together to check an entire workflow: `snakemake -c 1 -n -p <target>`

 ## Data origin